MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-management-template.md

 ### Sign in

 1. Open your web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign in location.
-2. Sign in with your username and password.
+2.	**Sign in** with your username and password.
-3. Navigate to the location of the site using the URL supplied by your tenant admin, or select SharePoint from the Microsoft 365 home page, and then select the Work transformation site.
+3. Navigate to the location of the site using the URL supplied by your tenant admin, or select SharePoint from the Microsoft 365 home page, and then select the **Workplace transformation site**.

 ### Review pre-populated content
 The workplace transformation site is full of pre-populated content, web parts, news templates and a Microsoft list.
 Carefully review and customize pre-populated content before sharing broadly with end users.

    ![Image of the Workplace transformation site navigation](media/hybrid-nav.png)

 The workplace transformation site features pre-populated content that helps organizations transition to a hybrid workplace.
 However, the workplace transformation site can be customized for any change management project.
-Learn more about the workplace transformation site features and contents.
+[Learn more about the workplace transformation site features and contents](https://review.docs.microsoft.com/SharePoint/change-management-template?branch=change-management#pre-populated-content-focuses-on-the-hybrid-workplace).

 ### Customize web parts and content
 Learn more about how to customize web parts and content that will appear on certain pages or throughout the site.